noejunior792/noejunior792/README.md

   - 📝 I regularly write articles on https://medium.com/@noejunior299

-  - 💬 Ask me about javascript, vuejs and any general programming question.
+  - 💬 Ask me about javascript, kotlin, and any general programming question.

  </div>